-It can become a problem with predatory fish, such as sharks, that are higher up the food chain (these fish eat other fish, who have already feasted on other fish and so on) and older fish.
-The amount of mercury in fish also varies depending on where it comes from – mercury levels in tuna caught in the Pacific can be different to Atlantic caught tuna.
+However, it can become a problem with predatory fish such as sharks, that are higher up the food chain and older fish.
+The amount of mercury found in fish also varies depending on where the fish comes from.

-How much fish can I eat and are there any species to worry about?
+How much fish can i eat and are they any species to worry about?